Watts-College/cpp-527-fall-2021/practice/week-02.md

 sample( x=1, size=1, replace=FALSE )  # x is 1:1 so still just 1
 ```

-I have made the conjecture that this bug will result in errors in 18% of games played.
+I have made the conjecture that this bug will result in the wrong door opened in 18% of games played. *The error rate of game outcomes would

 > In those two scenarios there is a 50% chance and 33% chance of returning the correct value from the sample function (random draws from [1,2] and [1,2,3] when correct values are 2 and 3 respectively).
 >